 San Juan does not only have historical landmarks, cultural sites, employment opportunities, etc. The city has plenty of other things to offer that you should look forward to once you move here.
 Following is the list of top things that you can do in San Juan

 San Juan has one of the best sights that attract visitors from the US and other counties.
 It isn’t just about the classic Spanish architecture or the historical landmarks and buildings we have already mentioned above.
 It is also about the people of San Juan and its rich culture that welcomes people of different backgrounds.
 The eatery, art, and natural beauty make San Juan the best place to settle in once you have finally decided to move from your current location.

 Isla Verda is about 7 miles to the east of San Juan and is a great place to start an adventurous trip.
 You can reach here within 15 minutes easily and enjoy the natural beauty.
 It is one of the best places for adventure lovers.
 You can go to the beach for a stroll, enjoy the sunset or simply have a nice authentic San Juan meal in any of the restaurants here.

-You can go surfing, snorkeling, explore the amazing coral reefs and underwater creatures, and much more on your trip to Isla Verda.
+You can go surfing, snorkelling, exploring the amazing coral reefs and underwater creatures, and much more on your trip to Isla Verda.
 The nightlife here is just as exciting as the day, as you can set a night camp bonfire and enjoy gathering with your friends and much more.
-Choose from the sumptuous foods like chicken, the famous pinchos, seafood, empanadas, or pork fried kebab, and you have the perfect night plan.
+Choose from sumptuous foods like chicken, the famous pinchos, seafood, empanadas, or pork fried kebab, and you have the perfect night plan.